lndgalante/courses-list/README.md

 # courses-made

-A list of courses that I finished or that I'm currently doing
+A list of courses that I like and I'm doing.

 ## [Egghead.io](https://egghead.io)